openSUSE:Package group guidelines

 - System/Kernel contains kernel binaries and kernel-related tools like module-init-tools.
 The packages with kernel sources and kernel modules sources are in the group Development/Sources.

 - System/Libraries is intended for packages providing the part of libraries necessary to run applications.
 Packages in this group should already be installed automatically because of a dependency.
+Therefore, this group ought to be never used for the main Group: line of a .spec file (since the libraries ought to be in a subpackage, see SLPP).
 Neither users nor developers should need to search for packages in this group.
 This means that these must not provide any application — such packages must be in the section Productivity.

 - System/Localization contains language specific subpackages which are split off a main package.
 In openSUSE 10.3 and up, this is done automatically using the %lang_package macro in the specfile.